Thomas Dubay: Itinerant ministry

-In 1977, at the recommendation of his provincial superior, Dubay began traveling frequently to assist religious communities respond to teachings of the Second Vatican Council.
+Starting in 1977, at the recommendation of his provincial superior, Dubay began traveling frequently to assist religious communities respond to teachings of the Second Vatican Council.
 He worked with many groups of religious sisters in renewing their constitutions.
 During this period, he began to answer invitations to speak and lead retreats throughout the world, including at parishes, seminaries, cloistered monasteries, lay associations, religious orders, hermitages, and even prisons.
 He formed close relationships with a number of religious communities, including the convents of the Missionaries of Charity, Carmelite sisters, Dominican sisters, Passionist Sisters, and the Sisters of Life.

 Dubay also began ministering through television and radio appearances.
 In 1988, he first appeared on EWTN Global Catholic Network as a guest on Mother Angelica Live.
 Dubay visited on EWTN at Irondale, Alabama at least once a year for over 20 years to record various series on topics including contemplative prayer, community life, and St. John of the Cross.
 He also spoke on various Catholic radio programs, including WEWN.